 Many waterjet manufacturers advertise accuracies ranging from +/-0.0005” to +/-0.0015”.
 It is necessary to understand that this is referring to the positional accuracy of the machine rather than the accuracy of the parts it cuts, and there is a significant difference between the two.

-There are many factors that play into part accuracy on a waterjet—likely more than for any other cut process—because of the fact that the waterjet stream is not rigid.
-You could have the most precise gantry system in the world, but it wouldn’t do you a bit of good if your software wasn’t capable of accurately compensating for the many variables that are presented by cutting with a flexible tool.
+Many factors play into the accuracy of parts cut on a waterjet—likely more than for any other cut process—because of the fact that the waterjet stream is not rigid.
+You could have the most precise gantry system in the world, but you wouldn’t be happy with the parts it cut if your software and cutting head couldn’t compensate for the variables that are presented by cutting with a water stream.
 The most precise waterjets can only achieve their precision through this compensation.
-Poor compensation can result in a part that is very accurate at the top of the part but badly out of tolerance and ugly at the bottom of the part.
+Poor compensation can result in a part that is quite accurate at the top of the part but misshaped and inaccurate at the bottom.

 So, if you go out and buy a good waterjet, then you should be able to put any rookie on it and put out great work, right?
 After all, it’s a computerized machine!
 This is a common misconception.
 Producing tight-tolerance waterjet cutting has everything to do with having a skilled operator.
 The operator must know how to nest parts and create good tool paths in order to maintain stability during the cut; how to properly fixture the material so it doesn’t move or vibrate; how to inspect a part and know what adjustments to make to improve tolerances; how to troubleshoot a waterjet that’s not cutting properly; and how to maintain the machine so it continues to be precise.